lime360/awesome-neocities/readme.md

 - [Twine](https://twinery.org/) - An open-source tool for interactive and non-linear stories.
 - [TurboWarp Packager](https://packager.turbowarp.org/) - A Scratch project converter.

+## Webring services

+- [Neorings](https://www.neorings.org/) - A platform to host webrings and add pages to webrings.
+It has an API for creating custom webring home pages on your neocities page.
+- [Webri.ng](https://webri.ng/) - A much simpler webring host that's been around slightly longer.
+It doesn't have an API.

 ## Follow

 <!-- list people worth following on social sites (Twitter, LinkedIn, GitHub, YouTube etc.) -->